ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

 This example shows how to stream host CPU and memory utilisation metrics for a running task using :func:`MonitorClient.stream_task_host_resources`.
-Unlike :func:`~MonitorClient.stream_task_logs`, this method requires only a task ID.
+Unlike :func:`~MonitorClient.stream_task_logs`, this method requires both a project ID and task ID.
 It automatically resolves the evaluator assigned to the task through JMS and RMS and subscribes to that evaluator's ``host_resources`` metric stream.

 Background